sharp30/Stealer-Unicorns/README.md

 # Unicorn Stealer
-A Trojan stealer, looks like a unicorns game.
+A Trojan stealer, acts like a unicorns game.

 *The project was done during applying to a CyberSecurity company.